R-nvim/R.nvim/README.md

   chunk is sent to R and the cursor jumps to the next chunk of either R or Python code.

+- Markdown documents are treated as RMarkdown if "markdown" is in `vim.g.R_filetypes`.

 ### New features

 #### New commands